 If you cannot visit your grandparent during a given week, let him or her know in advance and notify the AAG intern, who records attendance.

 To promote friendships between Whitman Students and adults with intellectual and developmental disabilities.

-The Buddy Program connects students with intellectually or developmentally disabled adults in Walla Walla.
+The Buddy Program connects students with adults with intellectual or developmental disabilities in Walla Walla.
 Students meet with their community buddies twice a month for various activities, including dances, movie nights, crafts, bowling, and more.
 Outside of structured time, students will often get together with their buddies to get coffee, go to the park and Humane Society, and just hang out and have fun!
-Email email@example.com with any questions.
+Email firstname.lastname@example.org with any questions.